hkumarmk/boshifier/README.md

 # TODO
 * Stemcells map to resolve cpi specific stemcell name from os and get cpi details from bosh director
-* To support more complex pipeline for bosh releases like dev build -> test -> push to prod/master branch -> test -> deploy
 * Blobstore configurations to populate config/private.yml or use local blobstore in config/final.yml if not there
-* Define bosh and concourse credentials within boshifier may be as a configuration
 * Users should just provide deployment config  which should have list of target_regions on which it should be released, with default to all regions
-* There should be paas_map (map on target_name:concourse:bosh) that map the entire global paas system map which should have the connectivity details, importance, any sequence required (e.g test, stage, prod) etc based out of which the deployment would happen.
 * Each target should have pipeline setup like deploy -> test -> declare pass/fail and notify
 * Way to set cloud-config
     * Define hardware profiles with set of common names, so that those generic names can be used within bosh deployment manifests to make them cloud agnostic
 * Way to set runtime-config to have something available to all nodes or nodes in specific profiles
-* Notify in case of failure
+* Notify in case of failure or/and successful deployment
-    * May be config to whom and/or what to be notified
+    * May be config to whom and/or what to be notified and how
+* Create release once and push tar file somewhere centrally so that it can be used in other places.
+* It may have multiple concourse systems
+* Reduce the logic in jinja2 template
+    - Currently there are lot of logic in the template, which need to be cleaned
+    - we may have python functions that make dictionary to make resultant yaml rather than using jinja2 template
+    - that may make the system more composable
+* capability to support different configs per
+* Pass variables to bosh release

 # Sample configs